Zmiyov/EventNote-legal/PRIVACY_POLICY.md

 ## 5. Data Storage and Security

 **Local storage:** The majority of your data is stored on your device in an encrypted SQLite database managed by Apple's CoreData framework.
-This data never leaves your device unless you opt in to iCloud sync or use the Teams feature.
+This data never leaves your device unless you opt in to iCloud sync.

 **iCloud:** When iCloud sync is enabled, your data is stored in your personal iCloud account and governed by Apple's security practices.
 We do not have access to your iCloud data.

+**Backups:** The App creates local snapshot backups in your device's Documents directory.
+A maximum of 12 snapshots are kept; older backups are automatically deleted.

+**Analytics and diagnostics:** Anonymous usage and crash data is transmitted over HTTPS/TLS to the analytics providers listed in Section 4.
+This data is not linked to your name, email, or any account, and never contains the content of your events, clients, notes, prices, photos, or files.

 ---